yohenthounaojam/yohenthounaojam/README.md

 🌱 Currently reading [The Deep Learning Book](https://www.deeplearningbook.org/) by Ian Goodfellow

-👯 Looking to collaborate on learning about [Adversarial Robustness](https://adversarial-ml-tutorial.org/introduction/)
+👯 Looking to collaborate as I learn about [Adversarial Robustness](https://adversarial-ml-tutorial.org/introduction/)

 📫 You can reach me at yohent@student.ubc.ca.